Transmission Art Residencies Info + Application

 - First Friday or Saturday: Grocery store run for artists without their own transportation

-- Thursday: Optional field trip (incl.
-WGXC Tower + Hudson Studio) and dinner
+- Wednesday: Laundry + optional field trip (incl.
+WGXC Tower + Hudson Studio)

 - Second Sunday: Departure

-Artists must pay for their own travel expenses as well as expenses related to meals during their stay.
+Resident Artists must pay for their own travel expenses*, as well as expenses related to meals during their stay.
 Transportation is available from the Hudson Amtrak station, the Kingston bus station, or the Albany airport, as well as local transport for groceries and supplies. *Note, on a case-by-case basis, an advance of the artist fee or fellowship stipend will be made available to help offset travel expenses.

-This is a call for all types of transmission art project proposals.
 Wave Farm's Residency Program application is an international open call.
-Artists should make a compelling argument in support of their proposed transmission art project, and either possess a significant body of past transmission-based work, or demonstrate the technical aptitude and capacity to complete the project.
-Full-time students are ineligible; however, exceptions may be made on a case-by-case basis for career artists who may have returned to school for post-graduate work.
+Applicants should make a compelling argument in support of their proposed project, and either possess a significant body of past transmission-related work or demonstrate the aptitude and capacity to complete the proposed project.
+Full-time students are ineligible; however, exceptions may be made on a case-by-case basis for career artists and writers who may have returned to school for post-graduate work.

 Applications will be evaluated in a peer review panel comprised of transmission artists, engineers, past residents and fellows, program mentors, and Wave Farm staff.
-Finalists will be contacted for phone interviews, and notification will be made in March.
+Finalists will be contacted for Zoom interviews and final notifications will be made in March.